harish-ai-code/excel-ai-assistant/README.md

 # Excel AI Assistant
+## Project Description

-Excel AI Assistant project for Building AI Course.
+An automated Excel AI Assistant built as a prototype for data analysis, validation, and formatting automation tasks using Streamlit and Python.
+Developed as a final project for the Building AI course.